List of highest-grossing musical films: Highest-grossing musical film series and film franchises

 Note that the following gross figures are nominal, not adjusted for inflation, and do not take into account increasing ticket prices.

 A series must have at least two theatrically released films.
+The Lion King sits top grossing $3.36 billion, while Frozen has the best average with $1.37 billion per film.

 Box-office admissions (ticket sales)

 The following table lists known estimated box-office ticket sales for various high-grossing musical films that have sold at least 75 million tickets worldwide.

 Note that some of the data are incomplete due to a lack of available admissions data from a number of countries.
 Therefore, it is not an exhaustive list of all the highest-grossing musical films by ticket sales, so no rankings are given.